adobe/helix-deploy/README.md

       --build           Build the deployment package   [boolean] [default: true] --deploy          Automatically deploy to specified targets
                                                       [boolean] [default: false]
       --test            Invoke action after deployment.
-Can be relative url.
+Can be relative url or " true"                                           [string]
-                                                                        [string]
-      --update-package  Create or update package with params.
+      --test-bundle     Invoke bundle after build.
+Can be relative url or "true" .
+Defaults to the same as --test                [string] --update-package  Create or update package with params.
                                                       [boolean] [default: false]
-  -l, --version-link    Create symlinks (sequences) after deployment. "major"
+  -l, --version-link    Create symlinks (sequences) after deployment. "major" an
-                        and "minor" will create respective version links [array] --delete          Delete the action from OpenWhisk.
+                        d "minor" will create respective version links   [array] --delete          Delete the action from OpenWhisk.
 Implies no-build [boolean] [default: false]

 Build Options
-      --minify     Minify the final bundle            [boolean] [default: false] -s, --static     Includes a static file into the archive [array] [default: []] --entryFile  Specifies the entry file.           [default: "src/index.js"] --externals  Defines the externals for webpack.      [array] [default: []] -m, --modules    Include a node_module as is.            [array] [default: []]
+      --minify       Minify the final bundle          [boolean] [default: false] -s, --static       Includes a static file into the archive [array] [default: []]
+      --entryFile    Specifies the entry file (the universal function).
+                                                       [default: "src/index.js"]
+      --externals    Defines the externals for the bundler.[array] [default: []] -m, --modules      Include a node_module as is.          [array] [default: []] --adapterFile  Specifies the adapter file (the exported module).
+      --esm          Produce EcmaScript Module (experimental, disables edge arch )                                [boolean] [default: false]
+      --bundler      Select bundler backend (webpack, rollup)
+                                                   [string] [default: "webpack"]

 Deploy Options
-      --target             Select target(s) for test, deploy, update-package actions (wsk,aws,azure,google,auto)
+      --target             Select target(s) for test, deploy, update-package act ions (wsk,aws,google,auto)[array] [default: ["auto"]]
-                                                     [array] [default: ["auto"]]
       --hints, --no-hints  Show additional hints for deployment [boolean] [default: true]

 Test Options
-      --target       Select target(s) for test, deploy, update-package actions (wsk,aws,azure,google,auto)     [array] [default: ["auto"]]
+      --target        Select target(s) for test, deploy, update-package actions (wsk,aws,google,auto)          [array] [default: ["auto"]]
-      --test-params  Invoke openwhisk action after deployment with the given params.                               [array] [default: []]
+      --test-params   Invoke openwhisk action after deployment with the given pa rams.                                [array] [default: []]
+      --test-url      Test url to use after deployment, in case --test is not an url.                                             [string]
+      --test-headers  Test headers to send in test requests.
+                                                           [array] [default: []]

 Link Options
-      --target       Select target(s) for test, deploy, update-package actions (wsk,aws,azure,google,auto)     [array] [default: ["auto"]]
+      --target       Select target(s) for test, deploy, update-package actions ( wsk,aws,google,auto)            [array] [default: ["auto"]]
       --linkPackage  Package name for version links                     [string]

 Update Package Options
       --package.params       OpenWhisk package params.     [array] [default: []] --package.params-file  OpenWhisk package params file.[array] [default: []]

+Cleanup Old Deployments: automatically delete redundant versions older than spe cified.
+  Use a pattern like 7d or 1m to specify time frames.
+  Use a simple number like --cleanup-ci=5 to retain the last five CI builds
+      --cleanup-ci     Automatically delete redundant CI versions
+      --cleanup-patch  Automatically delete redundant patch versions.
+At least o ne patch version for each minor version will be kept.
+      --cleanup-minor  Automatically delete redundant minor versions.
+At least o ne minor version for each major version will be kept.
+      --cleanup-major  Automatically delete redundant major versions.

 General Action Options
       --name          Action name.
 Can be prefixed with package.
       --package.name  Action package name.                              [string]
-      --node-version  Specifies the node.js version to use in the serverless runtime                                    [default: "12"] -p, --params        Include the given action param. can be json or env.
+      --node-version  Specifies the node.js version to use in the serverless run time                                       [default: "14"] -p, --params        Include the given action param. can be json or env.
                                                            [array] [default: []]
   -f, --params-file   Include the given action param from a file; can be json or
                        env.                                [array] [default: []]
-      --updated-by    user that updated the action or sequence.         [string] --updated-at    unix timestamp when the action or sequence was updated (defaults to the current time).
+      --updated-by    user that updated the action or sequence.         [string] --updated-at    unix timestamp when the action or sequence was updated (de faults to the current time).
-                                               [number] [default: 1611635868339]
+                                               [number] [default: 1642491741896]
-      --web-secure    Annotates the action with require-whisk-auth. leave empty to generate random token.                         [string] -t, --timeout       the timeout limit in milliseconds after which the action is terminated                             [default: 60000]
+      --web-secure    Annotates the action with require-whisk-auth. leave empty to generate random token.                         [string] -t, --timeout       the timeout limit in milliseconds after which the action i s terminated                              [default: 60000]
       --pkgVersion    Version use in the embedded package.json.
-      --memory        the maximum memory LIMIT in MB for the action --concurrency   the maximum intra-container concurrent activation LIMIT for the action
+      --memory        the maximum memory LIMIT in MB for the action --concurrency   the maximum intra-container concurrent activation LIMIT fo r the action

 OpenWhisk Action Options
       --namespace       OpenWhisk namespace.
-Needs to match the namespace provided with the openwhisk credentials.
+Needs to match the namespace provid ed with the openwhisk credentials.
       --package.shared  OpenWhisk package scope.      [boolean] [default: false]

 AWS Deployment Options
       --aws-region                the AWS region to deploy lambda functions to [string] [default: ""]
-      --aws-api              the AWS API Gateway name. (id, "auto" or "create") [string] [default: "auto"]
+      --aws-api                   the AWS API Gateway name. (id, "auto" or "crea te")                [string] [default: "auto"]
-      --aws-role             the AWS role ARN to execute lambda functions with [string] [default: ""]
+      --aws-role                  the AWS role ARN to execute lambda functions w ith                     [string] [default: ""]
       --aws-cleanup-buckets       Cleans up stray temporary S3 buckets [boolean] [default: false]
+      --aws-cleanup-integrations  Cleans up unused integrations
+                                                      [boolean] [default: false]
-      --aws-create-routes    Create routes for function (usually not needed due to proxy function).      [boolean] [default: false]
+      --aws-create-routes         Create routes for function (usually not needed due to proxy function).
+                                                      [boolean] [default: false]

+Google Deployment Options
+      --google-project-id  the Google Cloud project to deploy to.
+Optional when the key file is a JSON file    [string] [default: ""] --google-key-file    full path to the a .json, .pem, or .p12 key downloade d from the Google Developers Console
+                                                          [string] [default: ""]
+      --google-email       the Google  account email address.
+Required when usin g a .pem or .p12 credential file [string] [default: ""]

-Azure Deployment Options
+Cloudflare Workers Deployment Options
+      --cloudflare-account-id   the Cloudflare account ID to deploy to [string] [default: ""]
+      --cloudflare-auth         the Cloudflare API token from https://dash.cloud flare.com/profile/api-tokens
+                                                          [string] [default: ""]
+      --cloudflare-email        the Cloudflare email address belonging to the au thentication token        [string] [default: ""]
+      --cloudflare-test-domain  the *.workers.dev subdomain to use for testing d eployed scripts           [string] [default: ""]

+Fastly Compute@Edge Options
-      --azure-app  the Azure function app to deploy to    [string] [default: ""]
+      --compute-service-id     the Fastly Service to deploy the action to [string] [default: ""]
+      --compute-domain
+      --fastly-auth            the Fastly token           [string] [default: ""] --coralogix-token        the Coralogix token (to enable logging) [string] [default: ""]
+      --compute-coralogix-app  the Application name
+                                            [string] [default: "fastly-compute"]

 Fastly Gateway Options
       --fastly-service-id  the Fastly Service to use as a gateway